preciousyaks17/preciousyaks17/README.md

 - 👋 Hi, I’m @preciousyaks17
-- 👀 I’m interested in ...UI UX design
+- 👀 I’m interested in ...
+Frontend development
-- 🌱 I’m currently learning ... fundamentals of UI UX design
+- 🌱 I’m currently learning ... fundamentals of frontend development
-- 💞️ I’m looking to collaborate on ... product design
+- 💞️ I’m looking to collaborate on ...
+HTML , CSS and JavaScript
 - 📫 How to reach me ... preciousyakubu307@gmail.com

 <!---